 Stephen R. Leone

-Professor of Chemistry, UC Berkeley; Professor in Physics, John R. Thomas Endowed Chair in Physical Chemistry; CSD Senior Faculty Scientist; Gas Phase Chemical Physics Program; Chemical Dynamics Beamline
+Professor of Chemistry and Physics, UC Berkeley; CSD Senior Faculty Scientist; Gas Phase Chemical Physics Program; MES and Chemical Dynamics Beamlines

 Lawrence Berkeley National Laboratory

 Professor of Chemistry

 Department of Chemistry

 Berkeley, CA 94720-1460